naturesdata/CorrelationProject/README.md

 ln -s ../../DataClean/processed-data/feat-maps/ ./feat-maps cd ../
 ```
-This includes a mapping from patient ID to sex and one from patient ID to clinical dementia rating.
+This directory includes a mapping from patient ID to sex and one from patient ID to clinical dementia rating.
 These will be used to create the sub sets of the data set which only contain the patients which have a specified value for these two potentially confounding variables.
 There will be a sub set which only contains male patients and one which only contains female patients.
 Create these two subsets by executing the following:
 ```
 bash jobs/create-subset.sh ptgender
 ```
-This might take up to two minutes.
+(Estimated Time: two minutes).
 Clinical dementia rating is also a potential confounding variable.
 The following command will split the data set into a subset for healthy controls, a subset for patients with mild cognitive impairment, and a subset for AD patients:
 ```
 bash jobs/create-subset.sh cdglobal
 ```
-This might take up to two minutes.
+(Estimated Time: two minutes).
 Now that the sub sets have been created, the same analysis as before can be performed on the sub sets only for those comparisons which passed the maximumally significant alpha.
 First, we need to make those files all the same size by running the following:
 ```
 bash jobs/even-comp-dicts.sh data/maximum-filtered 30000
 ```
-This might take about 40 minutes.
+(Estimated Time: 40 minutes).
 Now the sub set analysis can be performed.
 ```
 bash jobs/col-comparison-subset.sh 0 0.0 data/maximum-filtered
 ```